 Only one linear circuit topology delivers the appropriate characteristic, and that is the single ended amplifier.
-Single ended amplification only comes in pure Class A, and is the least efficient form of power stage you can reasonably create, typically idling at three to five times the rated output power.
+Single ended amplification only comes in pure Class A, and is the least efficient form of power stage you can reasonably create, typically idling at more than twice the rated output power under the best of conditions.